On Recursive Edit Distance Kernels with Application to Time Series Classification: Classification experiments

-In this experiment, we show that the SVM classifiers clearly outperform the 1-NN classifiers.
-But the interesting results reported in tables \ref{Tab4} and \ref{Tab5} and figures \ref{fig:SVM_ERP_STWK-ERP}, \ref{fig:SVM_STWK-DTW} and \ref{fig:SVM_STWK-TWED} is that SVM $STWK_{erp}$ and SVM $STWK_{twed}$ perform slightly better than SVM $\delta_{erp}$ and SVM $\delta_{twed}$ respectively, and the SVM $STWK_{dtw}$ is clearly much efficient than the SVM $\delta_{dtw}$.
-This could come from the fact that $\delta_{erp}$ and $\delta_{twed}$ are metrics but not $\delta_{dtw}$.
-SVM $\delta_{dtw}$ behaves poorly compared to the other tested classifiers probably because the SVM optimization process does not perform well.
-Nevertheless, the $STWK_{dtw}$ kernel based on $\delta_{dtw}$ seems to correct greatly its drawbacks.
-To explore further the potential impact of indefiniteness on classification error rates, we give in Table \ref{Tab:deviation2definiteness} two quantified hints of deviation to conditionally definiteness for the gram-matrices corresponding to the $\delta_{dtw}$, $\delta_{erp}$ and $\delta_{twed}$ distances.
-Since a conditionally (negative) definite gram-matrix is characterized by a single positive eigenvalue, the first hint is the number of positive eigenvalues $\#Pev$ (we give also as a reference the total number of eigenvalues, $\#Ev$).
-The second hint, $\Delta_p=100*\frac{\sum_{ev_i>0}(ev_i)-\text{ArgMax}_{ev_i>0}\{ev_i\}}{\sum_{ev_i>0}ev_i}$, where $ev_i$ is an eigenvalue of the gram matrix, quantifies the weight of the extra positive eigenvalues relatively to the weight of the total number of positive eigenvalues.
-Therefore, a conditionally definite (negative) gram-matrix should be such that simultaneously $\#Pev=0$ and $\Delta_p=0$.
-By examining the gram-matrices corresponding to each training datasets and for each distances $\delta_{dtw}(A,B)$, $\delta_{erp}(A,B)$ and $\delta_{twed}(A,B)$, we can show that the $\delta_{dtw}$ kernel is much more far away from a conditionally definite matrix than the $\delta_{erp}$ and $\delta_{twed}$ kernels.
-The distance that is closer to conditional definiteness is the $\delta_{twed}$ distance.
-This is clearly measurable by the number of positive eigenvalues and their amplitudes.
-Furthermore, for datasets of small sizes (such as \textit{CBF}, \textit{Beef}, \textit{Coffee}, \textit{OliveOil}, etc.), $\delta_{erp}$ and $\delta_{twed}$ kernels produce conditionally definite Gram-matrices when $\delta_{dtw}$ does not.
-The regularization brought by STWK is therefore more effective on $\delta_{dtw}$.
-This is the case for instance on the \textit{Beef} dataset for which, on the train data, $\delta_{twed}$ performs slightly better than the $STWK_{twed}$.
-In this case, both kernels lead to a definite gram-matrix, and the extra parameter $\nu'$ in use in the $STWK_{twed}$ kernel explains probably a poorer classification rate due to a lack of learning data.
-Nevertheless, similarly to the additive STWK, few datasets are better classified by SVM that use directly the distance kernel instead of the derived STWK kernel.
-The same reasons mentioned above in the case of additive STWK can be invoked here also.
-The extra parameter $\nu'$ makes the search for an optimal setting on the train data more difficult and requires more learning data to converge.
-The trade-off between learning and generalization is therefore even more complex.
+In this experiment, we show that the SVM classifiers clearly outperform in general the 1-NN classifiers that are used as a baseline.
+But the interesting results reported in tables \ref{Tab4} and \ref{Tab5} and figures \ref{fig:SVM_ERP_REDK-ERP}, \ref{fig:SVM_REDK-DTW} and \ref{fig:SVM_REDK-TWED} is that SVM $REDK_{erp}$ and SVM $REDK_{twed}$ perform slightly better than SVM $\delta_{erp}$ and SVM $\delta_{twed}$ respectively, and the SVM $REDK_{dtw}$ is clearly much efficient than the SVM $\delta_{dtw}$.
+This could come from the fact that $\delta_{erp}$ and $\delta_{twed}$ are metrics but not $\delta_{dtw}$, but another explanation could be related to the the SMO optimization involved into the SVM learning.
+SVM $\delta_{dtw}$ poorly behaves compared to the other tested classifiers, probably because the SVM optimization process does not perform well.
+Nevertheless, the $REDK_{dtw}$ kernel based on $\delta_{dtw}$ greatly improves the classification results.
+To further explore the potential impact of indefiniteness on classification rates, we give in table \ref{Tab:deviation2definiteness} two quantified hints of deviation to conditionally definiteness for the distance-matrices corresponding to the $\delta_{dtw}$, $\delta_{erp}$ and $\delta_{twed}$ distances.
+Since to be conditionally definite (negative) a pairwise distance-matrix should have a single positive eigenvalue, the first hint is the number of positive eigenvalues $\#Pev$ (we give also as a reference the total number of eigenvalues, $\#Ev$).
+The second hint, $\Delta_p=100*\frac{\sum_{ev_i>0}(ev_i)-\text{ArgMax}_{ev_i>0}\{ev_i\}}{\sum_{ev_i>0}ev_i}$, where $ev_i$ is an eigenvalue of the distance matrix, quantifies the weight of the extra positive eigenvalues relatively to the weight of the total number of positive eigenvalues.
+Therefore, a conditionally definite (negative) matrix should be such that simultaneously $\#Pev=1$ and $\Delta_p=0$.